imdipprokash/Music-recommendation-based-on-facial-expressions/README.md

 ## Getting Started

-#Pls change key dtls under the key.dart file
+# Please change key details under the key.dart file then use "flutter run" for run this application
-#then use flutter run
+# You can see the demo video.